MicrosoftDocs/entra-docs/docs/identity/authentication/fido2-compatibility.md

 | Chrome  | &#10060;  | &#10060; | &#10060; |
 | Firefox | &#10060;  | &#10060; | &#10060; |

-<sup>1</sup>Security key biometrics or PIN for user verficiation are currently supported on Android by Google.
+<sup>1</sup>Security key biometrics or PIN for user verification are currently supported on Android by Google.
 Microsoft Entra ID requires user verification for all FIDO2 authentications.

 ## Minimum browser version